adrido/minetest-mapper-cpp/doc/manual.rst

 	.. image:: images/drawscale-both.png
 	.. image:: images/sidescale-interval.png

-``--silence-suggestions all,prefetch``
+``--silence-suggestions <types>``
 ......................................
 	Do not print usage suggestions of the specified types.

 	If applicable, minetestmapper may suggest using or adjusting certain options if that may be advantageous.
 This option disables such messages.

 	    :all:		Silence all existing (and future) suggestions there may be.
-	    :prefetch:	Do not make suggestions a about the use of --disable-blocklist-prefetch, and adjustment of --min-y and --max-y when using --disable-blocklist-prefetch.
+	    :prefetch:		Do not make suggestions a about the use of `--disable-blocklist-prefetch`_, and adjustment of --min-y and --max-y when using --disable-blocklist-prefetch.
+	    :sqlite3-lock:	Do not suggest using `--sqlite3-limit-prescan-query-size`_.

+				This warning will be given if the database was kept locked for 1 second or more while fetching the block list `and` if the database was modified during that time.

 ``--sqlite-cacheworldrow``
 ..........................